programble/careen/README.md

 The other supported type is "split" migration files, where the up and down SQL are each in separate files ending in `.up.sql` and `.down.sql`, respectively.

+To create combined migration files, pass the `--combined` or `-u` option.
 To create split migration files, pass the `--split` or `-s` option.

 Migrations are created by copying template files, which can be specified with the `--template`, `--up-template`, `--down-template` options.